 One of my favorite places in all of Joshua Tree National Park is the White Tank Campground.
-This collection of 11 campsites are private and awesome, plus they lead to a wonderland of rocks which includes the popular arch rock.
-This short trail will take you the arch and if you have time you can explore and find the heart rock and other fun spots in the area as well.
+This collection of 11 campsites are awesome, plus they lead to a wonderland of rocks, which includes the popular arch rock.
+This short trail will take you the arch, and if you have time, you can explore and find the heart rock and other fun spots in the area as well.
 Here is all the information.
 Update 2020: This information is from 2017.
 To access this hike, you now need to park at the Twin Tanks Parking area and hike from there.
 I have not done it yet but will update the post with the new information when I do.

 - 1 mile